 Former Sky Arts Portrait Artist of the Year contestant Emma-Leone Palmer explores the complexity of the human mind in her hypnotic original oil paintings.
-Available to pre-order now, her new ÉKSTASIS release of figurative works was created during the COVID-19 lockdown and captures the freedom and energy of music.
+Her ÉKSTASIS release of figurative works was created during the COVID-19 lockdown and captures the freedom and energy of music.

 After graduating with a fine art degree in 2005, Emma moved to Umbria in Italy, where her love of figurative painting blossomed at a studio once used by the High Renaissance painter Raphael.
 She went on to hold a solo exhibition of 38 portraits at the Watts Gallery and appear as a contestant on Sky Arts Portrait Artist of the Year, where she painted the film star Richard E. Grant.
 Her work is also owned by the British Olympic swimmer Sharron Davies.

 Spiralling across each of the large-scale paintings from her Afterglow collection is a seemingly chaotic entanglement of neon wires.
 Allegorising not only the complexity of our thoughts but the digital information we receive and process on a daily basis, these bursts of light illuminate the female subjects whilst deepening the darkness they inhabit.
 The scale is deliberately larger than life to impose and make us confront the feelings of the women.

 Exuding vibrancy and sensuality, her latest release, ÉKSTASIS, is a celebration of losing ourselves in the moment and embracing the magic of being alive.
 Through her fearless paintings, Emma-Leone Palmer explores the synergy of art, music and light; with rhythm pulsing through her veins, she has pushed the possibilities of oil paint to combine the canonical painting modes of the Renaissance with the hyper-neon colours of the 21st century.